What do you think of Elon Musk? Have your say | No thanks

 Efficient and punchy turbocharged engines, bold and upmarket styling, classy interior especially the higher trim levels.

-Unique looks.
-Some fun cabin flourishes.
+Unique looks and some fun cabin flourishes.
 Tall and spacious.
 Cheap to run with the right engine.
-Good safety

 Unbelievably cheap for this size of car, generous interior space and a big boot, reasonably comfortable to drive.